TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

     * Foresee some physical activity, a couple of walks, a deep breathing exercise, for example

 <a name="design"></a>
-## Training materials: designing, producing, delivering, sharing, making re-use possible
+## Training materials: sharing and making re-use possible

 **Description**: This sequence raises the awareness of the amount of work and time needed to create training materials (preparing the course content), the importance of sharing and reusing training materials, and of some of the current training repositories.